 Do you only make the minimum payments on your credit cards?

 But do you know that there is a simple alternative that will speed up debt repayments a lot, not harm your credit record and not cost you any more?

 How long does it actually take?

-Suppose you buy a cot, buggy, car seat and some other baby equipment costing £1,200 on a new credit card.
+Suppose you buy a cot and a buggy costing £1,030 on a credit card.

 It’s at a rate of 18.9% and the minimum payment will start at £25 a month – that’s using pretty common minimum repayment rules.
 You think that sounds OK.

 Here is how long Barclaycard says it would take to repay that £1,200 if you only pay the minimums:

-So it will take nearly 20 years to finish paying for all the baby equipment.
+So it will take nearly 19 years to finish paying for that baby equipment.
 And you will have paid more in interest than what you bought.